 Please make the indicated modifications at P663 L26 as follows (A non-AP EHT STA may support):

-—MU-MIMO reception on an RU or MRU in an EHT MU PPDU which consist of multiple RUs and/or MRUs (DL MU-MIMO within OFDMA).
-The maximum number of spatial streams per user in the DL MU-MIMO within OFDMA transmission that the non-AP STA can receive shall be min(n, 4) where n is the maximum number of spatial streams supported for reception of non-OFDMA EHT MU PPDU sent to that single non-AP STA.
-The total number of spatial streams (across all users) in a DL MU-MIMO within OFDMA transmission that the non-AP STA can receive shall be at least four.
+—MU-MIMO reception on an RU or MRU in an EHT MU PPDU which consist of multiple RUs and/or MRUs (DL MU-MIMO within OFDMA) with a maximum total number of spatial streams (across all users) of at least 4.
+The maximum number of spatial streams a non-AP STA can receive from its assignment in the DL MU-MIMO within OFDMA transmission shall be min(n, 4) where n is the maximum number of spatial streams supported by the non-AP STA for reception of non-OFDMA EHT MU PPDU sent to that single non-AP STA.

 CID 15318